Professional Development Support and Services

 - Receipts should include proof of payment.
 A credit card statement is proof of payment but does not qualify as an itemized receipt.

-Please contact Ellen for questions regarding purchases not included on this list.
+Please contact Dayo for questions regarding purchases not included on this list.
 A supervisor’s approval may be required prior to reimbursement.

 Although you will receive a quarterly update with the balance of your research funds, we highly recommend you keep records of your spending.
 This type of record keeping will help clear up any discrepancies, as well as, prevent over spending resulting in you being out of pocket.